Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

  This TRD includes the following jupyter notebooks:

-1. **vmk180-trd-nb1.ipynb**: Demonstrates videoplayback of a file source in rootfs of the target to the Jupyter notebook using the GStreamer multimedia framework.
-2. **vmk180-trd-nb2.ipynb**: Demonstrates streaming video from a v4l2 device on the target to the Jupyter notebook using the GStreamer multimedia framework.
-3. **vmk180-trd-nb3.ipynb**: Demonstrates streaming video from a v4l2 device on the target to a HDMI monitor, with and without 2D filter, using the GStreamer multimedia framework.
+1. **vmk180-trd-nb3.ipynb**: Demonstrates streaming video from a v4l2 device on the target to a HDMI monitor, with and without 2D filter, using the GStreamer multimedia framework.
-4. **vmk180-trd-nb4.ipynb**: Demonstrates two simultaneous streaming pipelines, one from file source and another from a v4l2 device onto two individual planes of a HDMI monitor using the GStreamer multimedia framework.
-5. **vmk180-trd-nb5.ipynb**: Demonstrates the 2D filter software kernel inserted into the video pipeline of notebook 2.
-6. **vmk180-trd-apm.ipynb**: Demonstrates how to plot the memory bandwidth while a video pipeline is running using the libxapm library with python bindings.
+2. **vmk180-trd-apm.ipynb**: Demonstrates how to plot the memory bandwidth while a video pipeline is running using the libxapm library with python bindings.
-7. **vmk180-trd-cpu.ipynb**: Demonstrates how to plot the CPU usage while running applications and pipelines.
+3. **vmk180-trd-cpu.ipynb**: Demonstrates how to plot the CPU usage while running applications and pipelines.
-8. **vmk180-trd-power.ipynb**: Demonstrates how to plot power consumption of multiple voltage rails throughout the board.
+4. **vmk180-trd-power.ipynb**: Demonstrates how to plot power consumption of multiple voltage rails throughout the board.

 to run the notebooks, follow the below steps: